peers/peerjs-server/README.md

 # Node Runtime Version >14 is required.
 # for more info refer: https://cloud.google.com/appengine/docs/flexible/nodejs/runtime
-# not specifying runtime_config will result in node 12 to be used.
+# not specifying runtime_config will result in node 12 to be used
 runtime_config:
   operating_system: "ubuntu22"
   runtime_version: "20"